laestrada/laestrada.github.io/_recipes/confit-chickpeas.md

 ## Notes
 The yogurt is a key component.

-Jarred or canned butter beans (lima beans) would be great here!
-No Kashmiri chile powder?
-Use an equal amount of paprika instead.
+Butter beans (lima beans) can replace the chickpeas.
+If Kashmiri chile powder is unavailable, use an equal amount of paprika.